List of The Simpsons comics: Simpsons Super Spectacular

 Simpsons Super Spectacular was a comic book series published by Bongo Comics.
 It was first released in 2005 in the United States.
 The series acts as a continuation of the Radioactive Man comics with the inclusion of the Springfield-universe superheroes including Homer Simpson as Pieman, Bart Simpson as Bartman as well as Stretch Dude and Clobber Girl from the Simpsons episode "Treehouse of Horror X".
 Issue 10 also featured an adventure starring the 'Unleashed Legion', a superhero team composed of superhero versions of the Simpson family pets Santa's Little Helper and Snowball 2, Mr. Teeny (Krusty the Clown's pet chimpanzee) and a parrot owned by Captain McCallister.
 Simpsons Super Spectacular has ended on 17 October 2013.

 Reprint series and trade paperbacks

 Simpsons Classics

 Simpsons Classics (or Best of Simpsons Comics in the UK) is a series that publishes old issues of the Simpsons Comics.
 It has been released on a quarterly schedule every year since 2004, and each issue reprint two issues of the initial Simpsons Comics series.

 Simpsons Comics trade paperbacks

 Many Simpsons Comics have been reprinted and collected in trade paperbacks by the American publisher HarperCollins since 1994.
-Several issues from Krusty Comics, Lisa Comics, Bartman and Itchy & Scratchy Comics have also been included in the trade paperbacks.
+Material from Krusty Comics, Lisa Comics, Bartman and Itchy & Scratchy Comics has also been included in the trade paperbacks.